-This control plasmid contains the gene encoding the Cytochrome C oxidase, subunit 8-2 (COX8-2) protein cloned upstream of the SNAP, coding sequence in pSNAP, as a fusion to the N- terminus of the SNAP-tag.
-Cytochrome C oxidase is located in the inner mitochondrial membrane and is the terminal enzyme of the respiratory chain.
-The COX8-2-SNAP, fusion protein gives mitochondrial fluorescence when labeled with SNAP-CellTM substrates.
-The full sequence and map for pSNAP, Cox8A can be downloaded at www.neb.com.
+This control plasmid contains the gene encoding the Histone H2B protein cloned upstream of the SNAP, coding sequence in pSNAP, as a fusion to the N- terminus of the SNAP-tag.
+Histone H2B is a member of the core histones that package DNA in the nucleus.
+The H2B-SNAP, fusion protein gives nuclear fluorescence when labeled with SNAP-Cell[®] substrates.
+The full sequence and map for pSNAP,- H2B can be downloaded at www.neb.com

 The SNAP-tag is a novel tool for protein research, allowing the specific, covalent attachment of virtually any molecule to a protein of interest.
-The SNAP-tag is a small polypeptide based on human 06-alkylguanine-DNA-alkyltransferase (hAGT).
+The SNAP-tag is a small polypeptide based on human O6-alkylguanine-DNA-alkyltransferase (hAGT).
 SNAP-tag substrates are derivatives of benzyl purines and benzyl pyrimidines.
-In the labeling reaction, the substituted benzyl group of the substrate is covalently attached to the SNAP-tag.
+In the labeling reaction, the substituted benzyl group of the substrate is covalently attached to the SNAPtag.

-pSNAP, contains an improved version of SNAPtag, termed SNAP, SNAP, displays faster kinetics in in vitro labeling and fast, specific and efficient labeling in live and fixed cell applications, thereby rendering it a desired research tool for analysis of protein dynamics.
-There are two steps to using this system: subcloning and expression of the protein of interest as a SNAP, fusion, and labeling of the fusion with the SNAP-tag substrate of choice.
-Expression of the SNAP, Cox8A fusion protein is described in this document.
-The labeling of the fusion proteins with SNAP-tag substrates is described in the instructions supplied with SNAP-tag substrates.
+$pSNAP{f}$ contains an improved version of SNAPtag, termed SNAP{f} SNAP{f} displays faster kinetics in in vitro labeling and fast, specific and efficient labeling in live and fixed cell applications, thereby rendering it a desired research tool for analysis of protein dynamics.
+There are two steps to using this system: subcloning and expression of the protein of interest as a $SNAP{f}$ fusion, and labeling of the fusion with the SNAP-tag substrate of choice.
+Expression of the $SNAP{f}$ -H2B fusion protein is described in this document.
+The labeling of fusion proteins with SNAP-tag substrates is described in the instructions supplied with SNAP-tag substrates.